Aden-Q/config-registry/README.md

 # Dotfiles
-A registry for some command configurations used by myself
+A registry for some program  configurations used by myself

 Currently holding:
 + `.vimrc`
 + `.zshrc`
 + `.netrc`
 + `.tmux.conf`
++ `.gitconfig`